Left Chevron

 Reporting a Medication Error

-They are uniquely qualified to give treatment advice over the phone.
-Some of the key pieces of information they will need in order to assess the situation include: The victim's age and weight, the substance involved and how it came into contact with the victim, how much of the substance was taken and any existing health problems of the victim.
-CSPIs have access to a national database of toxic substances.
-Utilizing their expertise allows over 80 percent of the poison accidents to be managed outside of a medical facility.
-This results in a reduction in the over-utilization of the EMS system and emergency room visits.
+Poison Control staff have access to a national database of toxic substances.
+Utilizing their expertise allows over 80 percent of poison accidents to be managed outside of a medical facility.
+This results in a reduction of 911 calls and hospital emergency department visits.
 Even those victims who are referred to a medical facility for a poison emergency were found to have better outcomes when Poison Control was contacted.

 Why not call 911 instead?
-There are several advantages to calling the Poison Hotline in a poison emergency.
+There are several advantages to calling the Poison Help Line or using the Poison Control website in a poison emergency.
 The first is that you get immediate treatment advice from an expert.
-Secondly, the chances of avoiding an unnecessary emergency department visit increase significantly.
-However, there are certain key circumstances in which 911 should be called prior to the Poison Hotline.
-These include when a person has difficulty breathing, is having convulsions, has lost consciousness or is experiencing changes in their behavior or mental status.
-The Poison Hotline can also be used for routine questions about poisons.
-It is both an emergency and educational resource that is available 24 hours a day, seven days a week.
-TDD services are available, as well as, translation in 140 languages.
+Second, the chances of avoiding an unnecessary emergency department visit increase significantly.
+However, there are certain situations in which 911 should be called prior to the Poison Help Line.
+These include the following:

 More Safety Articles